MDA and PPMD Release Consensus Guidelines for Safe and Equitable Use of Gene Therapy in Duchenne

 Through a joint effort of clinicians, researchers, and advocacy leaders, the Muscular Dystrophy Association (MDA) and Parent Project Muscular Dystrophy (PPMD) announced the publication of new guidelines that promote the delivery and monitoring of gene therapy in patients with Duchenne muscular dystrophy (DMD).1,2

-DMD is caused by mutations in the DMD gene, one of the largest in the human genome, which encodes dystrophin, a critical protein for stabilizing muscle fibers.
-To date, the FDA has approved one gene therapy, Sarepta’s Elevidys, an AAV vector-based therapy that is indicated for both ambulatory and non-ambulatory patients with DMD.
+DMD is caused by mutations in the DMD gene, one of the largest in the human genome.
+This gene encodes dystrophin, a critical protein for stabilizing muscle fibers.
+To date, the FDA has approved 1 gene therapy: Sarepta’s Elevidys, an AAV vector-based therapy indicated for both ambulatory and non-ambulatory patients with DMD.

 While Elevidys remains the only approved gene therapy, the published guidelines are potentially applicable to other products in clinical development.
 The main themes of the guidelines include the value and role of multidisciplinary care teams, protocols for monitoring and managing adverse events, and safety surveillance and transparent reporting.